 General definition and history of minerals; causes of macro and micro mineral deficiencies in India.
-Chronology, chemistry, distribution, functions, absorption, transport, metabolism, deficiency manifestations.
+Chronology, chemistry, distribution. functions. absorption, transport, metabolism, deficiency manifestations.
 Nutritional requirements, methods of assay of all the minerals.
 Interactions of minerals with other nutrients, antagonists and analogues of minerals.
-Assessment of mineral status of population, mineral fortification and supplementation; major mineral pollutants- their harmful effect on health; mutagenicity, carcinogenicity, heavy metal toxicity.
+Assessment of mineral status of population, mineral fortification supplementation; major mineral pollutants- their harmful effect on health; mutagenicity, carcinogenicity, heavy metal toxicity.
 Use of mineral isotopes/ tracers in nutritional studies.
 Metaloenzymes; antioxidants and their relationship with aging, cancer and other metabolic disorders.
-Heavy metal toxicity; trace minerals, their chronology, chemistry, distribution, functions, absorption, metabolism, requirements, deficiency manifestation and interaction.
+Heavy metal toxicity; trace minerals, their chemistry, distribution, functions, chronology. requirements, deficiency manifestation metabolism. interaction.